 In April of 2021, the White House published a statement about the Biden-Harris Administration’s investment in Community Violence Interventions (CVI) to combat the gun violence epidemic.
 This fact sheet identified community-based intervention research as a priority for grant applications with comparable scientific merit submitted to NIH’s Firearm Injury and Mortality Prevention Research program.

 As part of the White House’s efforts to support communities looking to implement CVIs, a webinar series was established for subject matter experts to present on CVI-related topics.
 OBSSR has worked with CDC, ACF, DOJ, HUD and other federal colleagues to coordinate this webinar series focused on implementers in the field such as communities and practitioners.
 Sessions are recorded and uploaded to the Community Violence Intervention page on the Bureau of Justice’s National Training and Technical Assistance Center website.

 NIH-Wide Violence Research

 In 2019, OBSSR initiated a NIH-wide Violence Research WG and convened representatives from relevant ICs at NIH.
 This WG is tasked with examining the current violence research portfolio across the NIH, identifying gaps and opportunities for current and future research priorities.
 This WG also serves as a resource for all of NIH to offer expertise in subject-matter areas such as intimate partner violence, elder abuse, child maltreatment, sexual violence, and youth violence.
-Members of the WG are also a resource for compiling responses to relevant media inquiries and sharing violence-related funding announcements.
+Members of the WG are also a resource for compiling responses to relevant media inquiries and sharing violence-related funding opportunities.

 OBSSR Support for Violence among SGM Populations Research Effort